Where Do the Political Terms Left and Right Come from?

 - An Appeal from the New to the Old Whigs

 - Differences between Federalists and Antifederalists

-"The Origin of the Political Terms Left and Right" is tagged with: American Politics, Benjamin Franklin, England, Fathers or Mothers of a Field, France, John Locke, Left–right Politics, Liberalism, Napoleon Bonaparte, Thomas Jefferson, Thomas Paine, United States of America
+"The Origin of the Political Terms Left and Right" is tagged with: American Politics, Benjamin Franklin, England, Fathers or Mothers of a Field, France, John Locke, Left–right Politics, Liberalism and Conservatism, Napoleon Bonaparte, Thomas Jefferson, Thomas Paine, United States of America